hbkworld/streaming-spec/axes.md

 }
 ~~~~

-Data block will contain an absolute time stamp followed by 15 real32.
+Data block will contain an absolute time stamp followed by 15 real32 with the amplitude information.